 Gomkora Tshechu Festival Tour in Eastern Bhutan takes you to the heart of Trashigang in the Gomphu Kora for a ceremonial annual event observed by the ethnic tribes of Bhutan.
 The 13 days tour is not just limited to eastern Bhutan but crosses the central and western region while visiting the cultural and architectural marvels of the country.

-Your visit to the Gomphu Kora on the day of the festival lets you intermingle with the ethnic tribes to understand the significance of religion in their lives through their folk songs, traditional dresses, celebratory dances, and even marriages.
+Your visit to the Gomphu Kora on the festival day lets you intermingle with the ethnic tribes to understand the significance of religion in their lives through their folk songs, traditional dresses, celebratory dances, and even marriages.
 The tour traverses through rhododendron and pine-clad forests through the valleys of Sherichu, Kuri Chhu, Bumthang, and Paro while visiting the villages of Narphung, Womrong, Khaling, Kanglung, Ura, and Yadi.
-Passing through these landscapes lets you make stops at the places of worship and cultural significance that witnesses vibrant festivals in different months of the Bhutanese calendar.
-In essence, the Gomkora Tshechu tour introduces you to the annual festival of Eastern Bhutan then cuts through the midsection of the country towards the western side in search of treasured heritage.
+Passing through these landscapes lets, you stop at the places of worship and cultural significance that witness vibrant festivals in different months of the Bhutanese calendar.
+In essence, the Gomkora Tshechu tour introduces you to the annual festival of Eastern Bhutan then cuts through the country's midsection towards the western side in search of treasured heritage.

 |Day 3||Enjoy the Gomkora festival|

 |Day 4||Drive from Trashigang to Mongar - 3 to 4 hours (90km) drive|

 |Day 5||Drive from Mongar to Bumthang - 6 to 7 hours (181km) drive|

 |Day 7||Drive from Bumthang to Punakha - 6 to 7 hours (216km) drive|